 - Chapel of Nossa Senhora dos Remédios.

 In addition to these places, you should also pass through Rua de Jesus.
-This is the city’s best-known shopping street and has very typical and colourful architecture – worthy of a good photo shoot.
+This is the city’s best-known shopping street, boasting very typical and colourful architecture that’s perfect for a photo shoot.
 At the end of the street, you’ll find the municipal market, built at the beginning of the 19th century.

 Enjoy the Praia Grande Bathing Area

+Locals and visitors consider Praia Grande the largest sandy beach on Terceira Island.
+You’ll find it in the bay of Praia da Vitória, where many enjoy it for windsurfing.
 Despite being very central, this beach is quite spacious and not usually crowded, so it’s easy to find a quiet spot to lie in the sun.
-It also has good infrastructure to support bathers and is awarded the Blue Flag.
+Authorities have awarded it the Blue Flag, and it also offers good infrastructure to support bathers.

 Explore Paul da Praia da Vitória